 1. Use of energy storage technologies

 Energy storage is a great way to tackle the grid stability issues with renewable energy.
 It does not stop at immobile lithium-ion batteries, but mobile batteries too.
-The use of ‘moving’ batteries involves energy storage along transmission lines and even in electric vehicles.
+The use of ‘moving’ batteries involves energy storage in electric vehicles using V2G technology.
 Virtual transmission is one of the technologies that come into play concerning specially configured battery systems.
 They come to the rescue of congested transmission lines and help grids retain stability.

 2. Implementation of Smart grids